magento/pwa-studio/.github/CONTRIBUTING.md

 To get started, look for issues tagged with the **[help wanted]** labels.
 These issues are ready for community ownership.

-**Note:**
-_We also accept unsolicited new issues/features and pull request, but priority is given to issues in our roadmap that community developers have been kind enough to take on._

 ### Claiming an issue on the roadmap